What’s the cheapest way to get from Kingston to Toronto?

 FAQ from Kingston to Toronto

-The Kingston to Toronto distance is about 260 km on Highway 401, which takes 2h30 to 3h30 to drive, depending on traffic.
+The distance from Kingston to Toronto is about 260 km on Highway 401, which takes 2h30 to 3h30 to drive, depending on traffic.
 Post your trip on Poparide and make $35 per seat to offset your driving costs.

-To drive the 260 km between Toronto and Kingston at an average price of $1.20/L and 12L/100km, it will cost you about $38 and you can make up to $35 per passenger on Poparide by filling your empty seats.
+To drive the 260 km between Kingston and Toronto at an average price of $1.20/L and 12L/100km, it will cost you about $38 and you can make up to $35 per passenger on Poparide by filling your empty seats.

 Kijiji has no cancellation policies, so a passenger or a driver can bail on you at any time without consequences.
 On Poparide, passengers book and pay online in advance (much like on Airbnb) so drivers still get paid if there is a last-minute cancellation.